 When people think of cancer, most of them often think of the link between tumour origination and DNA (damage) rather than metabolism.
 Cancer as a metabolic disease is an emerging concept that is gaining wider acceptance among open-minded scientists.
-In my next blog posts, I’d like to explore why there are so many mixed messages “out there” when it comes to cancer nutrition, why being 100% evidence-based in our decisions isn’t possible, which moves us on to the concept of cancer as a metabolic disease with all its implications for management of tumours.
+In my next blog posts, I’d like to explore why there are so many mixed messages “out there” when it comes to cancer nutrition, why being 100% evidence-based in our decisions isn’t possible, which moves us on to the concept of cancer metabolism and cancer as a metabolic disease with all its implications for management of tumours.

 The confusing world of cancer nutrition

-Many things or substances whose effects on human health were debated centuries ago are now clearly acknowledged as being cancer causing (or “carcinogenic” is a more sophisticated term) like for instance smoking, asbestos or certain paints.
+Many things or substances whose effects on human health were debated centuries ago are now clearly acknowledged as being cancer-causing (or “carcinogenic” is a more sophisticated term) like for instance smoking, asbestos or certain paints.
 When it comes to nutrition, it’s a different story.
 There are so many mixed messages out there and it’s particularly confusing for somebody who has just been diagnosed with cancer and who is researching how nutrition can support them.
 Here are a few things that I came across when I did my research:

 - Juicing is an absolute must for cancer patients VS Juicing is a really bad idea because it removes all the fibre and all you’re left with is sugar!